patriciogonzalezvivo/thebookofshaders/12/README.md

 <a href="../edit.php#12/2d-voronoi.frag"><img src="2d-voronoi.gif"  width="520px" height="200px"></img></a>

 Inigo's experiments with Voronoi didn't stop there.
-In 2014 he wrote this nice article about what he calls [voro-noise](http://www.iquilezles.org/www/articles/voronoise/voronoise.htm), an function that allows a gradual blend between regular noise and voronoi.
+In 2014 he wrote this nice article about what he calls [voro-noise](http://www.iquilezles.org/www/articles/voronoise/voronoise.htm), a function that allows a gradual blend between regular noise and voronoi.
 In his words:

 *"Despite this similarity, the fact is that the way the grid is used in both patterns is different.
 Noise interpolates/averages random values (as in value noise) or gradients (as in gradient noise), while Voronoi computes the distance to the closest feature point.
 Now, smooth-bilinear interpolation and minimum evaluation are two very different operations, or... are they?
 Can they perhaps be combined in a more general metric?
 If that was so, then both Noise and Voronoi patterns could be seen as particular cases of a more general grid-based pattern generator?"*